stefanos87/container-kubernetes-tutorials/README.md

 It uses a sample Restaurant Management application and it follows its step by step evolution to test different aspects of Docker and Kubernetes technologies.

-Following the list of tutorials:
+Following is the list of tutorials:
 1. ![Docker Basics Tutorial](https://github.com/robipozzi/docker-kubernetes-tutorials/tree/master/1-docker_basics)
 2. ![Docker Tutorial for Environment Variables](https://github.com/robipozzi/docker-kubernetes-tutorials/tree/master/2-docker_environment)
 3. ![Docker Tutorial for Volumes](https://github.com/robipozzi/docker-kubernetes-tutorials/tree/master/3-docker_volumes)